-The Directorate’s Transitions and Careers section supports the transitions and careers of all students in ACT public schools through the stages of schooling and beyond to further education, training and/or employment.
+The ACT Education Directorate is strongly committed to supporting all students in ACT public schools through the stages of schooling and beyond to further education, training and/or employment.
 The Directorate assists schools in the implementation of quality career, transition and VET services and programs.

-- Qualified career practitioners (including a Transitions and Careers Officer (TACO) in each ACT public college) to deliver quality career development services;
+- Qualified career practitioners (including a Transitions and Careers Officer (TaCO) in each ACT public college) deliver quality career development services to students;

-- Administers Approval Statement applications for young people under the age of 17 who wish to follow a training path other than formal schooling post Year 10;
+- Approval Statement applications are required for young people under the age of 17 who wish to follow a training path other than formal schooling post Year 10.